Best Running Watch – Buy a Top 10 GPS Sports Watch

 - Apple Watch 7 (Best optical HR) oHR with Garmin’s latest-gen ELEVATE sensor is generally good and often perfect but sometimes less so.
 The new oHR sensor in the AW6 is even better but occasionally it’s rubbish and flatlines or locks onto your running cadence rather than your heartbeat (yes really!).

-- Apple Watch 7 (Best elevation) – AW6 periodically re-calibrates a barometrically-derived altitude with GPS (maybe also querying actual elevation via LTE or your phone).
-The AW6 is very good in my experience.
+- Apple Watch 7 (Best elevation) – Apple Watch periodically re-calibrates a barometrically-derived altitude with GPS (maybe also querying actual elevation via LTE or your phone).
+Even AW6 is very good in my experience.
 I will temper that by saying other reports out there disagree.

 Put it this way if both my STRYD battery and HRM-PRO battery suddenly stopped working, I would be happy to continue my run with either the AW6 or FR745 rather than breaking down and crying at the chance of less-than-perfect data.

 OK, that last bit was tongue-in-cheek, you get my point tht these are accurate enough.
 Please note that physiological and environmental factors will certainly cause your experience of oHR and GNSS/GPS to be different from mine.
 Buy a foot pod and a chest strap for guaranteed results.